 Velda Elliott is Associate Professor of English and Literacy Education.
-She is a curriculum tutor for the English PGCE and MSc Learning and Teaching.
+She is a curriculum tutor for the English PGCE and MSc in Learning and Teaching.

 She is also Director of Doctoral Research, in which role she leads doctoral training in the department.
 She is co-convenor of the Qualitative Methods Hub.